cryptonote-labs/monero-site/_i18n/en/index.md

                         <div class="row center-xs">
                             <div class="col">
                                 <h2>Electro-neropedia</h2>
                                 <p class="main-resources">Would you like to look up the meanings of the terms and concepts used in Electronero?
-Here you will find an alphabetical guide to terms and their meanings from both the Electronero and Kovri projects.</p>
+Here you will find an alphabetical guide to terms and their meanings from both the Electronero and Monero Kovri projects.</p>
                                 <p><a href="{{site.baseurl}}/resources/neropedia/" class="btn-link btn-auto">Read Electro-neropedia</a></p>
                             </div>
                         </div>